-Tip: Use Faithlife Giving’s built-in communication tools to make the announcement.
-You can create simple graphs of your giving trends, then distribute them free using Faithlife’s newsletter, digital bulletin, and online newsfeed features.
-You can also send the graphs to your church presentation in Proclaim or post them on your church website through Faithlife Sites.
+Tip: Use your church management software‘s built-in communication tools to make the announcement.
+You can create simple graphs of your giving trends, then distribute them using your church’s digital newsletter or digital bulletin.
+You can also send the graphs to your church presentation in Proclaim.

 2. Encourage recurring gifts

 Summer is a textbook example of one of the main benefits of recurring gifts: they aren’t at the mercy of our schedules.

 If we rely on memory or being physically present in church to give, it’s likely we’ll occasionally forget—especially in the summer.

 But if we set it and forget it with recurring monthly gifts, we make it a habit automatically.

 It’s also more convenient.
 It takes longer to write and address a check than it does to set up recurring giving, which you only have to do once.